 When we can’t get to specialty stores to find the perfect chips, we buy tortilla chips or Fritos because even though they have non-ideal oils, there are only three ingredients, making them the healthiest choice available.

 My favorite nut for hiking is pistachios.
-We sometimes carry almonds, walnuts, macadamia nuts, brazil nuts.
+We sometimes carry almonds, walnuts, macadamia nuts, and Brazil nuts.

 What about trail mix?